Dr Mayfong Mayxay

-Mayfong is the Head of the Field Research of LOMWRU and Vice-Dean for Research at the Faculty of Postgraduate Studies and Associate Professor, Lao University of Health Sciences.
+Mayfong is the Head of the Field Research of LOMWRU, Associate Professor, and Vice-President of the Lao University of Health Sciences, Ministry of Health.
 He has also been an Honorary Visiting Research Fellow in Tropical Medicine at Oxford since 2009.
-His particular research interests include antimalarial drug resistance, causes of fever, dengue, rickettsial infections, Japanese encephalitis virus infection, and infantile beriberi.
+His particular research interests include antimalarial drug resistance, causes of fever, dengue, rickettsial infections, Japanese encephalitis virus infection, and infantile beriberi

 Mukaka M. et al, (2021), Malaria Journal, 20

 Imwong M. et al, (2021), Antimicrobial Agents and Chemotherapy, 65

 Chansamouth V. et al, (2021), BMJ Global Health, 6, e007009 - e007009

 Lim C. et al, (2021), Clinical Microbiology and Infection, 27, 1391 - 1399